 National School Walkout planned by students worldwide after Parkland shooting

-When news of the Parkland school shooting first broke, it really resonated with 17-year-old Naomi Giancola.
+When news of the Parkland school shooting first broke, it resonated with 17-year-old Naomi Giancola.

 A junior at Midwood High School in Brooklyn, New York – some 1,200 miles away from Marjory Stoneman Douglas, the Florida high school where a gunman murdered 17 students and faculty on Feb.
 14 – Giancola immediately thought the tragedy could have easily happened at her own school.